 Prevalence of coronavirus RNA by sequence detection in fecal samples averaged around 10% across all three Malagasy fruit bat species examined in our study, consistent with CoV prevalence reported in wild bat species elsewhere (12,32).
 One previous study of CoV circulation in Madagascar fruit bats reported much lower prevalence of infection in E. dupreanum and R. madagascariensis-derived fecal specimens, respectively 1/88 (1.1%) and 0/141 (0%), as compared with a 13/88 (14.8%) prevalence in P. rufus-derived feces (12).
 As in our study, this previous work found no positive infections in throat swabs, supporting a gastrointestinal tropism for CoVs in this fruit bat system, in contrast to the respiratory infections more commonly observed in humans.
 One additional study in the West Indian Ocean provided more information about CoV prevalence in Madagascar bats, with 6/45 (13.3%) R. madagascariensis fecal specimens testing CoV positive, as compared to 10/63 (15.9%) M. jugularis specimens, 4/44 (9.1%) Triaenops menamena specimens, and 2/21 (9.5%) Mops midas specimens (32).
 Consistent with previous findings (31,38,99,100), we observed the highest prevalence of CoV infection in P. rufus and E. dupreanum juveniles.
 We hypothesize that the absence of juvenile infection identified in R. madagascariensis bats in our study could be due to the staggered nature of the birth pulse for these three species: Madagascar fruit bats birth in three successive birth pulse waves, led by P. rufus in October, and followed by E. dupreanum in November and R. madagascariensis in December and January (101).
 As the bulk of juvenile R. madagascariensis bats sampled our study were captured in February, it is possible that most were still too young to be CoV-positive (perhaps under protection from inherited maternal immunity (57)).
 By the time of the second R. madagascariensis sampling in April, juveniles would have been large enough to be erroneously classed as adults, as size range variation is more limited in small R. madagascariensis bats as compared with the two other Malagasy fruit bat species (63).

-Our work emphasizes the importance of longitudinal ecological studies in identifying viral shedding events in transiently-infected wildlife hosts across multiple age and reproductive classes, while also highlighting the enhanced evolutionary and functional virological inference that can be derived from full genome sequences, detected by unbiased metagenomic sequencing.
+Our work emphasizes the importance of longitudinal ecological studies in identifying viral shedding events in transiently-infected wildlife hosts across multiple age and reproductive classes.
+Enhanced future surveillance efforts will be useful in pinpointing the exact seasonality of peak CoV shedding events, and mitigation efforts for both zoonotic and reverse zoonotic risks should be focused on limiting human-bat contact (in particular, the government-sanctioned hunting seasons) during these periods.
+Our study highlights the enhanced evolutionary and functional virological inference that can be derived from full genome sequences, detected by unbiased metagenomic sequencing.
 Characterization of these genomes provides the basis for basic virology experiments to follow, such as pseudovirus or reverse genetics experiments aimed at understanding host receptor utilization.
 More thorough studies documenting the seasonal dynamics of bat-borne CoVs, which elucidate genetic variation within and between species that share habitats in wild populations will be essential to understanding CoV recombination, host shifting, and zoonotic potential.
 Replication of such studies across the global range of both coronaviruses and their bat hosts, in particular in understudied regions of Africa, is needed to assess the landscape of future zoonotic risks and present opportunities for intervention and mitigation.

 Conflict of Interest: